microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Bicep-Challenge-00.md

 In the real world, most companies will standardize on one or the other.
 Use whichever one you are most comfortable with.
 We have found that when doing Internet searches for various Azure management tasks, Azure CLI examples seem to show up more often in the results.

-This hack encourages students to get familiar with using both tools.
-Therefore, let's get both of them set up...
+It is your choice whether to install and use the Azure CLI, the Azure Powershell Cmdlets, or both for this hack.
+You only need to install one, but we encourage students to get familiar with using both tools.
+Therefore, read on for instructions to get both of them set up...

 ### Install Azure CLI on Mac or Linux